ampproject/amphtml/spec/amp-html-format.md

 | <a name="ancr"></a>a         | The `href` attribute value must not begin with `javascript:`.
 If set, the `target` attribute value must be `_blank`.
 Otherwise allowed. [🔗](#ancr) |
 | svg       | Most SVG elements are allowed |

 Validator implementations should use a whitelist based on the HTML5 specification with the above tags removed.
-TODO(malteubl): Add addendum with whitelist.
+See [AMP Tag Addendum](amp-tag-addendum.md).

 ### Comments